Continuous integration: Continuous delivery and continuous deployment

 Continuous delivery ensures the software checked in on an integration branch is always in a state that can be deployed to users, and continuous deployment automates the deployment process.

 Continuous delivery and continuous deployment are often performed in conjunction with CI and together form a CI/CD pipeline.

 Version control

-Proponents of CI recommend storing all files and information needed for building in version control, (for git a repository); that the system should be buildable from a fresh checkout and not require additional dependencies.
+Proponents of CI recommend storing all files and information needed for building in version control (for git a repository), and that the system should be buildable from a fresh checkout and not require additional dependencies.

 Martin Fowler recommends that all developers commit to the same integration branch.

 Commit frequently

-Developers can reduce the effort of resolving conflicting changes by synchronizing changes with each other frequently; at least daily.
+Developers can reduce the effort of resolving conflicting changes by synchronizing changes with each other frequently, at least daily.
 Checking in a week's worth of work risks conflict both in likelihood of occurrence and complexity to resolve.
 Relatively small conflicts are significantly easier to resolve than larger ones.
 Integrating (committing) changes at least once a day is considered good practice, and more often better.